hyperledger/iroha-javascript/packages/iroha-to-scale-definitions/README.md

 This small package contains logic of conversion the output of the `iroha-introspect` (from Rust) to definitions that can be used by `@iroha/scale-codec-legacy` & `@iroha/scale-codec-legacy-typegen`.

+### Build

+This package exposes raw typescript code so transpilation and launch is delegated to upstream packages.

 ### API

 Input Rust JSON: